gocoog/Fifa-CLI-app/README.md

 ## MVP
 * Player can be created
 * Player method for returning team name & contract details
-* contract contains team instance and player instance as well as contract amount
+* Contract contains team instance and player instance as well as contract amount
+* Player can be retired to keep up to date data of active players
+* Teams joining a league can be created

 ## Class instance variables
 ### Player